bcgov/aqs-enmods/utils/config/readme.md

 	 1. the "snake_case" format if "case" is a version of the "snake"
 	 2. the "snake.case" format if "case" is an element of the "snake"
 	 3. Column names for tables also follow "snake_case" as dot notation can cause parsing issues in some environments
-	 4. Sometimes, use camelCase for substrings in column names containing words which cannot be separated by an underscore (e.g., customId)
-	 5. AQI uses "camelCase" so using formatting styles in 1 and 2 will also allow us to differentiate between variables created by BC Gov vs AQI
+	 4. AQI uses "camelCase" so using formatting styles in 1 through 3 will also allow us to differentiate between variables created by BC Gov vs AQI

 Starting from a clean environment with no configuration (see how to wipe an environment)...
   1. Run preprocessing steps